poncev/poncev.github.io/_posts/2026-09-17-multiscale-rasterization.md

 thoroughly understand the code, but will I?
 With the academic pressure to maximize output, will I do a responsible job or just generate AI slop at scale?

+[The post was first written by me, and then polished with AI]

 ## References

 {% bibliography --cited %}